trywilco/wilcosdk/questcreation.md

 ### **How to Create a Quest**

 1. Create a new repository by clicking on "Use this template" on the [quest template](https://github.com/trywilco/quest-template).
 This is a clone of the Funnel Drop quest and is fully playable as-is.
-2. Update the quest files to support your new quest:
+2. Update the quest files to support your new quest, according to the Quest Development Guidelines:
     1. Make sure to modify the `id` in `quest.yml` and specify a unique quest identifier.
     2. Use this documentation to modify the quest metadata and the logic of the steps.
 3. Create a zip file from the quest files.
 You can use one of the following methods: